Damekor means "Ladies Chorus" in Norwegian.

-Coming up we have the mens' chorus Torsk dinner, a Scandinavian choral festival in Seattle in May, 2014 and one other local performance.
-In September, 2014 there is a group of choruses from Northern Norway coming and we will be involved with that event.
+Coming up: We have several invitations to sing this summer.
+In September 2014 there is a group of choruses from Northern Norway coming to Bellingham WA, and we will be involved with that special event.

 The Bellingham Damekor attended the SANGERSTEVNE SPRING CONCERT